30 Most Deadly Animals on Earth

 The world's most venomous spider is extra dangerous due to its habit of, well, wandering—into homes, cars, banana bunches, and other places where they are likely to come into contact with people.
 A bite from one of these creepy creatures first causes sweating and burning, followed by reduced blood pressure, blurred vision, and, if treatment isn't sought, death.

 Though we usually think of buffalo as endangered or vulnerable, this particular species is one that may be more dangerous to humans than vice versa.
 Living in sub-Saharan Africa, they tend to keep to themselves, grazing and hanging around their favorite watering holes—unless their young are threatened.
 Thanks to those brutal and fast-moving horns, they are reputed to have killed more humans in Africa than any other creature.
+The Cap Buffalo is seriously one of the deadliest animals you don't want to mess with.

 Of course, for those allergic to them, even otherwise peaceful bees can be deadly.
 In a typical year, according to the CDC, as many as 100 people in the U.S. alone die from such stings.